magiclen/xcompress/README.md

-        --lunzip-path <LUNZIP_PATH>        Specifies the path of your lunzip executable binary file. [default: lunzip] --lzip-path <LZIP_PATH>            Specifies the path of your lzip executable binary file. [default: lzip] --lzma-path <LZMA_PATH>            Specifies the path of your lzma executable binary file. [default: lzma] --pbzip2-path <PBZIP2_PATH>        Specifies the path of your pbzip2 executable binary file. [default: pbzip2] --pigz-path <PIGZ_PATH>            Specifies the path of your pigz executable binary file. [default: pigz] --plzip-path <PLZIP_PATH>          Specifies the path of your plzip executable binary file. [default: plzip]
+        --lunzip-path <LUNZIP_PATH>        Specifies the path of your lunzip executable binary file. [default: lunzip] --lzip-path <LZIP_PATH>            Specifies the path of your lzip executable binary file. [default: lzip] --lzma-path <LZMA_PATH>            Specifies the path of your lzma executable binary file. [default: lzma] -p, --password <PASSWORD>              Sets password for your archive file.
+(Only supports 7Z, ZIP and RAR) --pbzip2-path <PBZIP2_PATH>        Specifies the path of your pbzip2 executable binary file. [default: pbzip2] --pigz-path <PIGZ_PATH>            Specifies the path of your pigz executable binary file. [default: pigz] --plzip-path <PLZIP_PATH>          Specifies the path of your plzip executable binary file. [default: plzip]